CeNiEi/on_your_marks/README.md

 - If the Argument is either `copy` or `clone`, the name of the getter will simply be `get_<field_name>`, where `<field_name>` is replaced by the name of the field on which the attribute is present. (*See the above example*)
 - Similarly Argument is `im_ref`, the name of the getter will be `get_<field_name>_ref`, and `get_<field_name>_ref_mut` in case of `mut_ref`
 - Attribute `#[set]` does not take any arguments and the name of the setter generated is `set_<field_name>`.
+- All the methods generated have `pub` visibility.

 ---
 ## Funky